followmyutopia/devextreme-documentation/api-reference/50 Common/utils/animationPresets/3 Methods/clear(name).md

 ===================================================================

 <!--shortDescription-->
-Deletes the specified animation or clears all the animation repository, if an animation name is not passed.
+Deletes an animation with a specific name.
 <!--/shortDescription-->

 <!--paramName1-->name<!--/paramName1-->
 <!--paramType1-->String<!--/paramType1-->
 <!--paramDescription1-->
+The animation's name.
-The name of the animation to delete from the animation repository.
+Pass **null** to delete all the animations.
 <!--/paramDescription1-->

 <!--fullDescription-->